Graduate Certificate in Business Law

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-This degree provides advanced career options in business, management and other professional fields.
+Graduates are well prepared to pursue advanced career options in business, management and many other professional fields.

-Please note: this degree does not provide admission to practise law.
-For admission to practise, please refer to the Bachelor of Laws in the 'Related Degrees' section below.
+Note: this degree does not provide admission to practise law.
+Those seeking admission to practise should refer to the Bachelor of Laws in Degree Finder.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.